-The Company believes that its shares should not be treated as stock of a PFIC for United States federal income tax purposes for the taxable year that ended on December 31, 2006.
-PFIC status is a factual determination which cannot be made until the close of the taxable year, and therefore the Company's actual PFIC status for 2006 will not be determinable until the close of the 2006 taxable year.
-Accordingly, there is no guarantee that the Company will not be a PFIC for the 2007 taxable year or for any future taxable year.
+The Company believes that its shares should not be treated as stock of a PFIC for United States federal income tax purposes for the taxable year that ended on December 31, 2007.
+PFIC status is a factual determination which cannot be made until the close of the taxable year.
+Accordingly, there is no guarantee that the Company will not be a PFIC for any future taxable year.
 Furthermore, because the total value of the Company's assets for purposes of the asset test generally will be calculated using the market price of the Company's shares, our PFIC status will depend in large part on the market price of the Company's shares.
 Accordingly, fluctuations in the market price of the Company's shares could render the Company a PFIC for any year.
 A non-U.S. corporation is considered a PFIC for any taxable year if either: